MrYsLab/telemetrix-rpi-pico-2w/docs/server_config.md

 ![](images/serial_monitor.png)

-Repower the Pico, and the router's assigned IP address will appear in the serial monitor windows of the Arduino IDE.
+Repower the Pico, and the router's assigned IP address will appear in the Arduino IDE's serial monitor window.

 ![](images/ip_address.png)